Ripplingsnake12/All-in-one-TDP-RGB-FAN-control/Install.md

 > [!TIP]
-> Your fan curves and TDP can be set  in HHD in decky loader
+> Your fan curves can be set in the app rog control centre

 >[!TIP]